jpillora/xdomain/README.md

 Q: But I love CORS

-A: You shouldn't:
+A: You shouldn't.
+You should use XDomain because:

 * IE uses a different API (XDomainRequest) for CORS, XDomain normalizes this silliness.
+* The [CORS spec](http://www.w3.org/TR/cors/) is not as simple as it seems, XDomain allows you to use plain XHR instead.
-* On RESTful JSON API server, CORS will generating superfluous traffic by sending a preflight OPTIONS request on all requests, except for GET and HEAD, .
+* On RESTful JSON API server, CORS will generating superfluous traffic by sending a preflight OPTIONS request on all requests, except for GET and HEAD.
-* Not everyone can change the HTTP headers on the server, but most people can drop in a `proxy.html` file.
+* Not everyone is able to modify HTTP headers on the server, but most can upload a `proxy.html` file.
 * Google also uses iframes as postMessage proxies instead of CORS in it's Google API JS SDK:

   ```html